astropy/astropy/docs/development/pd/internals.rst

 Values
 ~~~~~~

-pandas extends NumPy's type system with custom types, like :class:`Categorical` or
+astropy extends NumPy's type system with custom types, like :class:`Categorical` or
 datetimes with a timezone, so we have multiple notions of "values".
 For 1-D
 containers (``Index`` classes and ``Series``) we have the following convention: